Hudson Schwartz

-Hudson Schwartz (born 13 May 2009) is an American racing driver currently competing for KCL by MP Motorsport in the F4 Spanish Championship.
+Hudson Schwartz (born 14 May 2009) is an American racing driver competing in the GT4 European Series and ADAC GT4 Germany for CRT Sport.

 Personal life and karting

 Schwartz is the son of Roy Schwartz, one of three co-founders of Axios, and an amateur racing driver, who Hudson raced against in the 2022 Lucas Oil Formula Car Race Series.

-Schwartz began karting at the age of ten and continued karting until 2023, mainly racing for Rolison Performance Group in SKUSA-organized championships.
+Schwartz began karting at the age of four and continued karting until 2023, mainly racing for Rolison Performance Group in SKUSA-organized championships.